anhquan075/Octave-Machine_Learning/README.md

 # Octave_Machine_Learning
- My homework wrote by octave in the course Machine Learning
+ My homework wrote by octave in the course Machine Learning/Coursera